 Build from Trust

 What exactly is trust?
 The direct dictionary definition of trust is a firm belief in the reliability, truth, ability, or strength of someone or something (Merriam-Webster; trust).
-Simply put, trust is the name you give to any behaviors/outcomes you can rely on.
-And make no mistake, trust has both positive and negative connotations.
-Positive trust is easy to identify: you can trust your mom will take good care of your kids, you can trust your best friend will be at your wedding, and you can trust your local grocery store will be open till 11p.m.
+Trust is the name you give to any reliable behavior or outcome.
+Trust has both positive and negative actions, outcomes, consequences, and connotations.
+Positive trust is easy to identify.
+For example, you can trust your mom will take good care of your kids, your best friend will be at your wedding, and your local grocery store will be open till 11p.m.
 You have built trust in these statements because the overwhelming majority of your past experiences have not given you reasons not to.
-You have never felt concerned after picking up your children from you mom’s house, you feel your best friend has never let you down when its important and your grocery store has never failed to be open until 11 p.m.
-Negative trust may not be as recognizable but you may: trust your cousin will borrow your black t-shirt and never return it, you trust your son will forget to feed the dog, and you trust your boss will not consider your recommendations for changes in the office.
+You have never felt concerned after picking up your children from your mom’s house.
+You recognize your best friend has never let you down when its important and your grocery store has never failed to be open until 11 p.m.
+Negative trust is often less recognizable.
+You trust your cousin will borrow your black t-shirt and never return it, your son will forget to feed the dog, and your boss will not consider your recommendations for changes in the office.
 All the examples you’ve read represent elements of trust, but what does this mean in the workplace?

 Why is trust important?

-If you cannot trust your boss to respect you, or your coworker to value your skills then the workplace environment becomes tense and potentially hostile.
-Creativity is stifled when team members do not trust their supervisors or coworkers will respect their contributions and take them seriously.
+If you cannot trust your boss to respect you or your coworker to value your skills, then the workplace environment becomes tense and potentially hostile.
+When team members do not trust their supervisors or coworkers will respect their contributions and take them seriously, creativity stagnates, and growth is suspended.
 Trust is hugely emotional as it requires one individual to expose vulnerabilities that can be exploited or cherished by another.
-Experience provides us with insight on which result we should expect in any given situation.
-From those we trust we expect our vulnerabilities to be cherished and protected, from those we do not trust we expect our vulnerabilities to be taken advantage of and used against us.
+Experiences provide us with insight on which result we should expect in any given situation.
+From those we trust, we hope our vulnerabilities are cherished and protected.
+From those we do not trust, we expect our weaknesses to be taken advantage of and used against us.

 What a Trusted Leader Needs